purtuga/SPWidgets/documentation/SPWidgets.SPDateField.md

 SPDateField Widget
 ====================

 SPDateField is a widgets wrapped around [jQuery UI's Datepicker][jqueryuidatepicker] that allows the user to pick one or more dates using their own locale format, while storing the SharePoint friendly format (YYY-MM-DD) in the input field to which this widget was bound to.
-In addition to wrapping the jQuery UI's datepicker, this widget also provide a timepicker which in turn returns both the date and time in the date format used by SharePoint ([ISO 8601][iso8601])
+In addition to wrapping the jQuery UI's datepicker, this widget also provide a timepicker which in turn returns both the date and time in the date format used by SharePoint ([ISO 8601][iso8601]).
+Similar to jQuery UI's Datepicker, this widget can also be used on non-input element, which will cause it to be displayed inline within the HTML selector used.

 Below is a screen capture of this widget's being used in a Filter Panel: